Thanatisia/home-lab-docker/README.md

 ### Quickstart Guide
 #### Folders
++ files
+    ```
-+ files : Contains various combination/types of services and/or groups of services together based on the combinations in a single docker-compose environment.
+    Contains various combination/types of services and/or groups of services together based on the combinations in a single docker-compose environment.
     - Examples
 	    + NAS File Server : Samba, Jellyfin
 	    + Network Server : ipsec vpn server, pihole
+    ```
++ production
-+ production : This is where all the production-ready and tested docker-compose environment as well as Dockerfiles and dependencies are stored.
+    ```This is where all the production-ready and tested docker-compose environment as well as Dockerfiles and dependencies are stored.
     - This folder is essentially a plug-and-play (for me, at least) docker-compose environment template for self-hosting with either ARM(64)v7 and above devices, as well as general AMD64/x86 devices.
         + Similar to a dotfile repository, this is so that I can easily deploy these environments into my server production with just a single clone.
     - I have already tested on my ArchLinux Virtual Machine docker Testbench,